cxjdavin/subset-verification-and-search-algorithms-for-causal-DAGs/README.md

 ## References

 [This paper] Davin Choo, and Kirankumar Shiragur.
 Subset verification and search algorithms for causal DAGs.
-2022.
+International Conference on Artificial Intelligence and Statistics, 2023.
 Available at https://arxiv.org/abs/2301.03180

 [CSB22] Davin Choo, Kirankumar Shiragur, and Arnab Bhattacharyya.
 Verification and search algorithms for causal DAGs.
 Advances in Neural Information Processing Systems, 2022.
 Available at https://arxiv.org/abs/2206.15374